SamsungDForum/AVPlaySeamlessStillMode-/README.md

 ## Privileges and metadata

-In order to use `webapis.avplay` API the following privilege must be included in `config.xml`:
+In order to use `webapis.avplaystore` API the following privilege must be included in `config.xml`:

 ```xml
 <tizen:privilege name="http://developer.samsung.com/privilege/avplay" />